Babcia

 In January 1945, following the victory of the allies, when the Russian army started taking over cities in the Silesia region and forcing the Germans to retreat from their positions, the German families had to leave their homes and workplaces and relocate to Germany.
 That was the reason why the family my grandmother was working for, decided to flee and resettle in a small town in the north-west of Germany.

+My grandmother agreed to join them and in 1945, she took a train with the others to continue to work as a maid for that family but this time in their country.
 After a short time, she had to leave their home as she was no longer needed.
 I believe that the family simply could not afford her living with them even though they were not paying her any money.

 My grandmother stayed and worked as a maid in the house of a local priest.
 In 1947, she received her first letter from her mother sent through the Red Cross.
 The letter said that my grandmother was greatly missed back home.
 Her mother asked to come back with the help of the Red Cross.